 With the proper growing medium, all your cannabis plants need now is water.
 However, you still have to be careful while watering your plants.
 It is best to water sparingly so that the soil is moist but not soggy to the extent of triggering runoff.
 When a lot of water flows out of your grow containers, you're washing away many of those useful nutrients found in your organic super soil.

 That's why it is essential to pay attention to the amount of water you give your plants.
 Use a watering can and check your soil first.
 Simply sticking your finger up to the first knuckle inside the soil can help identify how dry the soil mix's top layer is.
 If the soil is dry to that point, carefully water your plants.
 Look for any runoff at the bottom of the container.
 Wait a day or two before watering again.

-Super soil can help you grow high-quality marijuana, but a Pot for Pot can make the entire process easier.
+Super soil can help you grow high-quality marijuana, but a grow kit from a Pot for Pot can make the entire process easier.

 Grow your Own 🌱

 Our complete grow kits include everything you need to go from seed to your very own supply of high grade medical cannabis.

 What is super soil?

 Super soil is a heavily amended organic soil, and provides your plants everything they need to show the best results

 How does super soil work?

 Living organisms in Super Soil makes it a rich source of nutrients.
 As the plant grows it works with its microscopic partners to source just the right food for each stage of growth.
 It helps your plant to get the best nutrients and get the best results